Denver Snuffer Jr.

-Denver Carlos Snuffer Jr. is a Utah lawyer, an author of Restorationist devotional books, a lecturer, a speculative theologian, and claims to be a “revelator to fellowships of the remnants movement,” a spiritual movement in schism with the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Denver Carlos Snuffer Jr. is an American lawyer, author, lecturer and religious leader, who claims to be a "revelator to fellowships of the remnants movement," a spiritual movement in schism with the Church of Jesus Christ of Latter-day Saints (LDS Church).
 The movement has a few thousand adherents, many of them members or former members of the LDS Church.
 He was excommunicated by the LDS Church in 2013 for refusing to cease publication of his 2011 book, Passing the Heavenly Gift which challenges many points of LDS orthodoxy.
 He subsequently has been identified as a prophet by many in Christian fellowships of "the Remnants" movement, and several of his teachings have been canonized as scripture.

 Biography

 Snuffer grew up in a devout Baptist household in Mountain Home, Idaho, and in 1973 converted to the LDS Church in New Hampshire during early adulthood.
 He received degrees from Daniel Webster Junior College and McMurry University and a Juris Doctor (J.D.) degree from the J. Reuben Clark Law School.

 Peggy Fletcher Stack, religion columnist for the Salt Lake Tribune, has expressed Snuffer's thesis in Passing the Heavenly Gift, as "every Mormon prophet, starting with Brigham Young, caved to social, political and legal pressures to accommodate mainstream American society".
 Snuffer states in the book that he has seen and spoken with Jesus.
 A 2012 episode of Mormon Stories Podcast described Snuffer as a "progressive, fundamentalist, non-polygamist Mormon lawyer who claims to have seen Christ".
 Snuffer characterized this description of him as sensationalized.

 Snuffer's book, The Second Comforter: Conversing With the Lord Through the Veil, outlines a process for receiving a personal visitation from the resurrected Jesus.

 In August 2013, Snuffer's Sandy, Utah, stake president informed him that the continued publication of Passing the Heavenly Gift constituted apostasy since the "book's thesis is in direct conflict with church doctrine."
 The only way Snuffer could avoid church discipline was to cease its publication and to cancel a planned speaking tour thought to be for promoting the ideas expressed in the book.
 Snuffer's negotiations with his stake president resulted in an impasse—with Snuffer claiming that his stake president received instructions from LDS Church leaders in Salt Lake City to proceed—and he was excommunicated from the church in September 2013.
 In November 2013, Snuffer said his appeal to the First Presidency of the church to have the excommunication reversed was denied.